Shaxadhere/Shaxadhere/Readme.md

 ## Hi there, I'm [Shehzad Ahmed][website] 👋

-### I'm a iOS Developer, Android Developer, Web Application Developer, and Entrepreneur!
+### I'm a Web Application Developer, Flutter Developer and Entrepreneur!
 - 🔭 I’m currently working on PHP Projects!
 - 🌱 I’m currently learning Laravel
 - 👯 I’m looking to collaborate with other developers to create awesome projects